Rye Figure of 8 Walk

 Perched on its sandstone outcrop, the medieval hilltop town of Rye was an important member of the Cinque Ports confederation.
 However, great storms in the 13thC changed the coastline in this part of the south-east and the town now lies 3 km from the sea, at the confluence of three rivers.
 A small fishing fleet at Rye Harbour maintains the town's tenuous link with the sea, and the many places with ‘salt’ in their name testify that it was once a centre for preserving the catch.

-The walk also reveals the threats of invasion over many centuries, a consequence of Rye's vulnerable location on the English Channel.
+The walk reveals the threats of invasion over many centuries, a consequence of Rye's vulnerable location on the English Channel.
 In the town itself Ypres Tower (jocularly pronounced Wipers) and the Landgate are remnants of its fortification against French raids in the Hundred Years War.
 The same enemy also led to the construction of forts such as Camber Castle in the Tudor period and many Martello Towers in the Napoleonic era.
 Concrete blockhouses and pillboxes scattered around Rye Harbour are reminders of a different enemy in the last century.

 If you are not in a hurry Rye has several visitor attractions which are worth considering: